BS in Electrical Engineering Technology

 Higher than Average Salary.
 100% Job Placement.

 Industrial control and automation is big business, and Michigan Tech EET graduates are highly-sought candidates for employment in pharmaceutical, food, automotive, manufacturing, and many other industries.
 According to the U.S. Bureau of Labor Statistics,the median annual wage for electrical and electronic engineering technologists and technicians was $63,640 in May 2021.
-At Michigan Tech, the average starting salary for EET graduates is $68,390, with 100% job placement within six months of graduation.
+At Michigan Tech, EET graduates have a $68,390 average starting salary, with 100% job placement within six months of graduation.

 EET graduates work at companies including: